Freelance writing online is the best way to start making money in the digital age.

 Marketing and communication.

 You need to be able to write to sell yourself — even if you’re not a writer.
-Web designers still need to create sales pages or newsletters or blog posts to help them attract potential customers.
+Web designers still need to create sales pages or newsletters, social media updates, and blog posts to help them attract potential customers.

 As a freelance writer, being able to write seems obvious, but it’s also something to keep in mind even if that isn’t your end career goal.